-Twitter’s goal is likely to be to determine whether Musk has other concerns about completing his agreement to buy the company, beyond what he has said publicly, according to lawyers and academics not involved in the case, who spoke to the newspaper.
+Twitter’s goal is likely to be to determine whether Musk has other concerns regarding completing his agreement to buy the company, beyond what he has said publicly, according to lawyers and academics not involved in the case, who spoke to the newspaper.

-It is typical in these merger disputes to seek information from financial institutions that support the troubled deal, but lawyers and academics say that because Musk was taking over the company as an individual, those close to him, including friends and advisors, are potential sources of information about his intentions.
+It is typical in these merger disputes to seek information from financial institutions that support the troubled deal, but lawyers and academics say that because Musk was taking over the company as an individual, those close to him, including friends and advisors, are potential sources of information regarding his intentions.

 “One email can be crucial, increasing the chances of winning,” Stephen Gillers, a professor at New York University School of Law, was quoted as saying by the newspaper.